 structural division into doored workshop-floors, accessed from main stairs -

-each easily sub-divided into a group of apts (sharing a shower/wc & kitchen)
+each easily sub-divided into a group of apts (sharing a shower/wc and kitchen)

 opening onto an internal passage [1],